 What is Nasi Goreng?

-Nasi Goreng is Malay for fried rice: nasi is ‘rice’ and goreng means ‘fried’.
+Nasi Goreng is Indonesian for fried rice: nasi is ‘rice’ and goreng means ‘fried’.
 Once you understand that, it is natural to assume that all fried rice can be called Nasi Goreng.
 But that is not strictly true.
 Fried rice is universal throughout Asia, especially in Southeast Asia.
 It, therefore, follows that Cantonese fried rice is different from Thai basil fried rice, which is a world apart from Nasi Goreng.
 In fact, the only common bind behind all these dishes is that the ingredient is rice and the method of preparing them involves frying.

 What is sambal?

-I say this because colloquially ‘limau’ in Malay refers to lemons, and one can refer to different kinds of ‘limau’ based on the context of the dish.
+I say this because colloquially ‘limau’ in Indonesian refers to lemons, and one can refer to different kinds of ‘limau’ based on the context of the dish.
 One generally uses lemons in sweeter dishes or desserts (key limes are an exception), whereas limes are more common in savories (garnishing lemons on fish and chips is an exception).

 Key components in the Prawn Nasi Goreng: